savonet/book/language.md

 When running a Liquidsoap program, the compiler goes through these four phases:

-1. lexical analysis and parsing: Liquidsoap ingests your program and ensures that its syntax follows the rules,
+1. _lexical analysis_ and _parsing_: Liquidsoap ingests your program and ensures
+   that its syntax follows the rules,
-2. type inference and type checking,
+2. _type inference_ and _type checking_,
-3. compilation of the program: this produces a new program which will generate the stream (a _stream generator_),
+3. _compilation_ of the program: this produces a new program which will generate the stream (a _stream generator_),
+4. _instantiation_ : the sources get created and checked to be infallible where required,
-4. execution of the stream generator to actually produce audio.
+5. _execution_ of the stream generator to actually produce audio.

 The two last phases can be resumed by the following fact: Liquidsoap is a _stream generator generator_, it generates stream generators.\TODO{give an example of a reduction of the language, e.g. a list.init which generates a list of sources?}

+### Standard library

+TODO: add a word on the standard library: location, `pervasives.liq` is loaded by default and includes everything

 Writing scripts
 ---------------